attheratefayez/attheratefayez.github.io/_pages/about.md

 Currently, I am developing a ***prototype*** of an **Autonomous Mobile Robot**.

-I am working with **ROS2** and its various Frameworks like: Nav2, ROS2-Control, MoveIt etc. I am using **C++** and **Python** in my daily tasks and continuously trying to get improve my skills on those frameworkds and languages.
+I am working with **ROS2** and its various Frameworks like: Nav2, ROS2-Control, MoveIt etc. I am using **C++** and **Python** in my daily tasks and continuously trying to improve my skills on those frameworkds and languages.

 I have experience working with different type of **micro-controllers** since my undergraduate days, which includes **Arduino, ESP32, AtMega32**.